Skip to content

 The short answer

-Retinol is the over-the-counter form of vitamin A that the skin converts into retinoic acid, the molecule that actually does the work.
-It speeds up cell turnover, supports collagen synthesis, and remodels skin texture over months.
-By a long margin, it's the most-studied non-prescription anti-aging ingredient.
+Retinol is a cosmetic form of vitamin A that the skin converts into retinoic acid, the molecule that actually does the work.
+It supports cell turnover, collagen signalling, and smoother texture over months.
+Prescription tretinoin still has the strongest anti-ageing evidence, but retinol is one of the better-studied non-prescription retinoids and is usually easier to tolerate.

 It also earns its results slowly and punishes impatience like a personal trainer who's seen too many people quit in week three.
 Almost every person who's told me "retinol doesn't work for me" was using it too often, too soon, with no buffer, and a face that was already mildly upset before they started.